Latin, Greek and Classical Civilisation are popular at Bedales with a strong take-up at all ages.

 Classical Civilisation allows students to experience the legacy of Greece and Rome without the need to learn Latin and Greek.
 It can be studied on its own but it complements other subjects involving the study of literature, history and art.

-In the new linear A Level, three modules are studied: the core of the course is The World of the Hero, which involved studying Greek and Roman epic poetry and is worth 40% of the paper.
+Three modules are studied: the core of the course is The World of the Hero, which involved studying Greek and Roman epic poetry and is worth 40% of the paper.
 Two additional modules are worth 30% each, one entitled 'Culture and the Arts', and the other 'Beliefs and Ideas'.
 Within these components, specific modules are available covering topics such as Greek Theatre, Greek Art, The Invention of the Barbarian, Politics of the Late Roman Republic, Athenian Democracy, and several others.
 The exact modules on offer will vary according to staff availability and student preference.

 A Level Classics offers a good foundation for Classical Studies and Ancient History at university, and in recent years students have gone on to pursue Classics and Ancient Languages at Cambridge, UCL, Dublin, Durham, Edinburgh, Manchester, Birmingham, Bristol, and St Andrew’s, to name the most recent.
 Students will ideally have attained at least a B grade in GCSE (or equivalent) English Literature, History or Ancient Civilisations.